DIPlib/diplib/README.md

     cmake /path/to/dip/root/directory
     make -j install

-To change which compilers CMake uses (delete any `CMakeCache.txt` file in your build directory first):

-    CC=gcc-5 CXX=g++-5 cmake /path/to/dip/root/directory

 Available `make` targets:

     <default>    # builds all targets
-    DIP          # builds the DIPlib library only DIPviewer    # builds the DIPviewer module only (plus the DIPlib library) PyDIP        # builds the PyDIP Python module only (plus the DIPlib library) DIPimage     # builds the DIPimage MATLAB toolbox only (plus the DIPlib library) check        # builds the unit_tests program and runs it check_memory # ...and runs it under valgrind apidoc       # Doxygen HTML documentation for the library API
+    DIP          # builds the DIPlib library
+    DIPviewer    # builds the DIPviewer module (plus the DIPlib library) PyDIP        # builds the PyDIP Python module (plus the DIPlib library) check        # builds the unit_tests program and runs it check_memory # ...and runs it under valgrind apidoc       # Doxygen HTML documentation for the library API